 Relying on Assured Guidance and telling that to the local regulators will cause them to contact your Primary Authority to discuss the circumstances and obtain a recognised solution acceptable to all parties.
 It should also create a more collaborative approach in future.

-16. Can I call and ask specific questions which relate to my business?
+23. Can I call and ask specific questions which relate to my business?

-17. Who should I contact?
+24. Who should I contact?
+(Contact details)

-FSDF Head Office in the first instance.
+FSDF Offices in the first instance:

 Tel: 0118 988 4468

-18. Will it cost me anything extra for specific advice for my business?
+25. Will it cost me anything extra for specific advice for my business?

-20. Does this Partnership also cover Regulation areas administered by Government Agencies?
+26. Does this Partnership also cover Regulation areas administered by Government Agencies?